dingzhaowei/SiteTestMP/src/main/webapp/TestMP-Wiki.md

 **Test Measures**:
 >
-> *robustness* - a score between [0.0 - 1.0] that reflects the quality robustness of the function covered by this test case.
+> *robustness* - a score between [0.0 - 1.0] that measures the function quality covered by the test case.
 >
 > *robustness trend* - the trend of the robustness change: always good, always bad, upgrading, or degrading.
 >